heroku-examples/slack-approval-app/README.md

    ```

 2. Fill out the form and click "Create Request" - the request will appear in your Slack Home Tab!
+3. You'll be redirected to the Status Dashboard (`/status`) to view all requests and their statuses

 **Alternative Methods:**